Linsanity1/RLBS/README.md

 ```

 ## Preparation
-- To get started, you need to have two stepper motors, two motor controllers, Raspberry Pi 4B+ with Camera module v2 (or other computers and cameras, but the code needs modification), an infrared filter, an infrared laser (e.g., 100 mW, 808nm), and two laser mirros.
+- To get started, you need to have two stepper motors, two motor controllers, Raspberry Pi 4B+ with Camera module v2 (or other computers and cameras, but the code needs modification), an infrared filter, an infrared laser (e.g., 100 mW, 808nm), and two laser mirrors.
 - Manufacture the 3D-printing models and the PCB, and assemble everything.
 - Setup the python environment on Raspberry Pi.
 See [Ref](https://www.youtube.com/watch?v=QzVYnG-WaM4&t=2s).
 - Test the system performance with `main.py`, `protocol_1.py`, or `protocol_2.py`.